-After 3 years at music college in London I “discovered” Berlin.
-The city was incredibly vibrant and exciting, and the first time that I heard the Berlin Phil live, I decided that I just had to be as close to this orchestra as possible.
-My first job was with the Berlin State Opera in 1991,just after the fall of the Berlin Wall so it was an exciting time to be in the city.
-Before I started there, I was worried that I would not enjoy playing opera… but I ended up adoring it.
+After 3 years at music college in London, I ‘discovered’ Berlin.
+The city was incredibly vibrant and exciting, and the first time that I heard the Berlin Philharmonic live, I decided that I just had to be as close to this orchestra as possible and so I moved to Berlin.
+My first job was with the Berlin State Opera under Daniel Barenboim in 1991,just after the fall of the Berlin Wall so it was a very exciting time to be in the city.
+Before I started at the Staatsoper, I was worried that I would not enjoy playing opera, but I ended up adoring it.

-In 2001, I got into the Berlin Philharmonic – something I had dreamed about but had never thought would ever become a reality.
-It probably sounds corny, but it’s the truth when I say that I am proud and grateful every day to play in this incredible orchestra.
+In 2001, I won the job in the Berlin Philharmonic – something I had dreamed about ever since I first heard them play.
+It’s the truth when I say that I am proud and grateful every day to play in this incredible orchestra.

 I started playing on an Alexander horn when I was 16.
 My teacher at the time told me that the sound I made on the horn suited an Alexander.
 This was very unusual at the time in England!
 I fell totally in love with the sound of this horn and wouldn´t play anything else.
 The Alex I play on now is a hand-hammered 103 Model with a yellow brass mouthpipe.
 It is a luxury for us in the Berlin Phil that we all play on 103s, it makes blending as a section a lot easier and we enjoy the close collaboration we have with Gebr.
 Alexander

-My “day job” takes up most of my time and head space, but since I began doing interviews with soloists and conductors for the BPh´s Digital Concert Hall, and also being involved as a mentor and a presenter for the You Tube Symphony Orchestra 2011 in Sydney, I have become very passionate about online music communication.
-So I am hoping my new website is going to help with this.
-I would love to connect with musicians all over the world, to reach people who may not have easy access to live concerts or teachers, and also to try and encourage the younger people to realize how great classical music is.
-So please watch this space and feel free to let me know your suggestions, thoughts and wishes!
+My ‘day job’ takes up most of my time and head space, but since I began doing interviews with soloists and conductors for the BPh´s Digital Concert Hall, and also being involved as a mentor and a presenter for the You Tube Symphony Orchestra 2011 in Sydney, I have become very passionate about online music communication.
+I started the Horn Hangouts in 2013 and have been presenting the TV progamme “Sarah´s Music” (live link) for Deutsche Welle TV since 2014.
+I love doing both with a passion and I enjoy connecting with musicians all over the world, reaching people who may not have easy access to live concerts or teachers, and also to trying to encourage the younger generation to realize how great classical music is.